I have worked with a lot of churches. You name it, I’ve seen it.

 1. Designate a Champion

 No matter how focused you are, the day to day always catches up.
-In order for your strategic plan to survive and create change within your church, someone must protect it and push it.
+For your strategic plan to survive and create change within your church, someone must protect it and champion it.
 A great project champion is someone that is a systematic leader who can effectively break down small projects into small steps.

-The person should not be the senior pastor.
-While the senior pastor is casting the vision, someone else should be connecting that vision to reality (the plan).
+HINT: The person should not be the senior pastor.
+While the senior pastor is casting the vision, someone else should be connecting that vision to reality.

 2. Clarify How the Plan Gets Changed